plannigan/columbo/docs/usage-guide.md

 ## Only Asking Some Questions

 There are situations where a question should be asked some times, but not all the time.
-A program that is collects information about a user's pets should not ask the user for the dog's name and breed if the user said they do not have a dog.
+For example, a program that collects information about a user's pets should not ask the user for the dog's name and breed if the user said they do not have a dog.
 The `should_ask` argument that is present on each question provides a way to achieve this functionality.